mirasrobert/LaravelShoppingcart/README.md

 <code>Gloudemans\Shoppingcart\ShoppingcartServiceProvider::class</code>
 And optionally add a new line to the aliases array:

+And optionally add a new line to the aliases array:

 <code>'Cart' => Gloudemans\Shoppingcart\Facades\Cart::class,</code>

 Now you're ready to start using the shoppingcart in your application.